6 Ways to Rank Your Website Higher on Google

 How To Rank Higher on Google in 6 Steps

-The first thing to know is that good is smart.
+The first thing to know is that google is smart.
 Really smart.
 Google uses a variety of factors in its algorithm to determine what results will be the most helpful for the user.
 This algorithm is constantly changing and adapting to give users the best experience and takes into consideration a variety of ranking signals before displaying results — all in half a second.

 Here are the 6 ways to improve your website’s rank on Google: